Connect

 • Strengthen Multidisciplinary Coalitions

 Partner with others to address complex issues.
-While positive community changes are often championed by strong and passionate individuals and lead organizations, sustained and impactful efforts require broader multi-disciplinary and cross-sector coalitions that set collective priorities and act in concert.
+While positive community changes are often championed by strong and passionate individuals and organizations, sustained and impactful efforts require broader multi-disciplinary coalitions that set collective priorities and act in concert.
 Each participant brings a valued perspective.
-The Partner step involves the development—and dedicated maintenance—of a cohesive coalition with residents as authentic partners; meets and communicates regularly; creates a structure and organization that makes sense for the participants and the group’s mission; driven by the needs of the community; and enables the group to achieve its goals and objectives.
+The Partner step involves the development—and dedicated maintenance—of a cohesive coalition with community members as authentic partners.
+This coalition meets and communicates regularly; creates a structure and organization that makes sense for the participants and the group’s mission; is driven by the needs of the community; and makes progress toward achieving goals and objectives.
 Successful coalitions comprise:

-• An effective coordinating entity (for example a “backbone” or “community quarterback” organization)
+• An effective coordinating entity (for example, a “backbone" organization)

 • Both emerging and experienced community leaders